DLab/PoC-NY-data/README.md

 # PoC-NY-data
 This a proof of concept of the standardised data for the State of New York.
-Includes cummulative Infected ('cases') and cummulative deceased ('deaths') from New York Times source.
+Includes cumulative Infected ('cases') and cumulative deceased ('deaths') from New York Times source.
-From Johns Hopkins includes cummulative infected ('cases'), cummulative decesases ('deaths'), active cases ('active') and recovered ('recovered').
+From Johns Hopkins includes cumulative infected ('cases'), cumulative deceases ('deaths'), active cases ('active') and recovered ('recovered').

 # Level of segregation